luca1197/FS22_PlaceFencesAnywhere/README.md

 You are still required to have access to the farmland you want to place the fence on.
 This way, you can safely use this mod in a multiplayer game!

+### How does it work?
+Take a look at the comment in the main file [PlaceFencesAnywhere.lua](https://github.com/luca1197/FS22_PlaceFencesAnywhere/blob/main/FS22_PlaceFencesAnywhere/PlaceFencesAnywhere.lua).

 ### Credits
 Fence icon created by Creative Stall Premium - [Flaticon](https://www.flaticon.com/)\
 Mountain icon created by Freepik - [Flaticon](https://www.flaticon.com/)